tokenika/tokenika.github.io/WarsawBlock.md

 - #### High cost of app development

   Where are we today today?
 We have the decentralized computer and a bunch of people trying to build applications on top of it, some of them are quite exciting ideas.
 But actually nothing is coming to market.
 All we have are just prototypes.
 The developers are trying to build those amazing apps but they don't get to spend their time on building business logic and user interfaces.
-Instead they are stuck on figuring out things like databases, storage and inter-app communication.
+Instead they are stuck on figuring out low-level stuff like databases, storage and inter-app communication.

   Furthermore, because everything's being implemented in the app layer, it's being done within relatively inefficient scripting environment.
 And even if it gets built, it will be expensive to use - it will cost gas.